nguyendinhhieu1309/nguyendinhhieu1309/README.md

 ### WELL COME TO MY PAGE 👋👋👋
 My name is Hieu.
 I am an Student in Computer Science, majoring in Artificial Intelligence.
-I am interested in the following topics: Data Science, Machine Learning, Deep Learning and Computer Vision.
+I have a deep passion for AI, machine learning, and deep learning, and I enjoy learning about and exploring AI-related products.
+I have had the opportunity to work on a research paper on Style-GAN, which gave me useful practical experience.My working style: Dedication to learn.I'm excited about new opportunities and challenges where I can learn and develop AI tools.
+I enjoy connecting with new people and hearing new perspectives

 ## 📫 How to reach me:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/https://www.facebook.com/hieu.130920049) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/nguyễn-đình-hiếu-818778303)